The Long and Winding Road: Composition

 The composition takes the form of a piano-based ballad, with conventional chord changes.
 McCartney described the chords as "slightly jazzy" and in keeping with Charles' style.
-The song's home key is E-flat major but it also uses the relative C minor.
+The song's home key is E-flat major, but it also uses the relative C minor.
 The opening theme is repeated throughout.
 The song lacks a traditional chorus, and the melody and lyrics are ambiguous about the opening stanza's position in the piece.
-In this way, according to musicologist Alan Pollack, it is unclear whether the song has just begun, is in the verse, or is in the bridge.
+In this way, according to musicologist Alan W. Pollack, it is unclear whether the song has just begun, is in the verse, or is in the bridge.
+As for the genre, "The Long and Winding Road" has variably been described as a pop and rock song, and additionally as an orchestral soul song.

-In a 1994 interview, McCartney said of "The Long and Winding Road": "It's rather a sad song.
+McCartney told his biographer Barry Miles in the 1990s: "The Long and Winding Road" is "rather a sad song.
 I like writing sad songs, it's a good bag to get into because you can actually acknowledge some deeper feelings of your own and put them in it.
 It's a good vehicle, it saves having to go to a psychiatrist."
-He also told his biographer Barry Miles in the 1990s that the song was "all about the unattainable; the door you never quite reach ... the road that you never get to the end of".
+He also commented that the song was "all about the unattainable; the door you never quite reach ... the road that you never get to the end of."

 Recording

+Demo

+Once back in London, in 1968, McCartney recorded a demo of "The Long and Winding Road" during one of the recording sessions for the White Album.
+Later, he offered the song to Tom Jones on the condition that the singer release it as his very next single.
+In Jones' recollection, his record company made the offer impossible since it was about to issue "Without Love" as a single.